-Does Poor Attendance Really Have an Impact on Student Learning?
+Does Poor Attendance Impact on Student Learning?

 A register is taken at each and every class a student attends, but does poor attendance really make a difference if a student misses lessons due to a short illness, the dentist or a doctor’s appointment?
 Or even more controversially, a family holiday?